-2. Provide Input to, and alignment with, Broader State and National Policy Development Activities and Planning Frameworks that Impact on South Australian Aquaculture (Sections 8 & 9 of the Act)
+4. Provide Input to, and Alignment With, Broader State and National Policy Development Activities and Planning Frameworks that Impact on South Australian Aquaculture (Sections 8 and 9 of the Act)

-PIRSA Fisheries and Aquaculture provides input to a range of State and Commonwealth Government initiatives, to ensure aquaculture development objectives and aspirations are adequately taken into account and factored in to broader conservation policy development.
-As part of this activity, PIRSA Fisheries and Aquaculture regularly engages with the South Australian Department of Environment and Water (DEW), the Commonwealth Department of the Environment, the Environment Protection Authority (EPA), Department of Planning, Transport and Infrastructure (DPTI) and South Australian Natural Resource Management Boards
+PIRSA Fisheries and Aquaculture provides input to a range of State and Commonwealth Government environmental and conservation initiatives, to ensure aquaculture zone development objectives and aspirations are adequately taken into account and factored in to broader conservation policy development.
+As part of this activity, PIRSA Fisheries and Aquaculture regularly engages with the South Australian Department of Environment and Water (DEW), the Commonwealth Department of the Environment, the Environment Protection Authority (EPA), the Department of Planning, Transport and Infrastructure (DPTI) and South Australian Natural Resource Boards.